-Pupils attend BCPRU for an average 8 to 10 week placement.
-During this time the learning needs of each individual pupil are accurately assessed to create a personalised learning programme.
-This is delivered through high quality teaching.
-Specific attention is given to the social, emotional, mental health and behavioural needs of learners and any underlying special needs.
+Pupils attend BCPRU for either an 8 to 10 week ‘turnaround placement’ or a 20 to 24 week ‘assessment placement’.
+During this time, the learning needs of each individual pupil are accurately assessed to support personalised learning.
+This is delivered through high quality teaching, with special attention being given to the social, emotional, mental health and behavioural needs of learners and any underlying special educational needs.

-The intense intervention that BCPRU offers creates an environment where behaviours and attitudes that are often engrained can be managed effectively.
+The intense intervention that BCPRU offers creates an environment where behaviours and attitudes, that are often engrained, can be managed effectively.
 This allows pupils to re-engage with education and experience success.
-This in turn fosters confidence and self-belief within the pupils and makes it possible for the pupil to undertake a change of educational trajectory.
-As a result of the calm, focused and supportive setting, pupils experience accelerated academic learning and reach academic levels that are more closely aligned to those of their peers.
+This in turn fosters confidence and self-belief within our pupils and makes it possible for the pupil to undertake a change of educational trajectory.
+As a result, of the calm, focused and supportive setting, pupils experience accelerated academic progress and the closing of any gaps in learning.

-The curriculum is very structured and teaches English and Maths every day.
-In addition to this, science, humanities PSHCE and practical subjects are also taught.
-Within the curriculum specific work is done to support the improvement of social skills and behaviours that will support a successful return to school.
-This focus on improving social skills and behaviour is evident throughout everything that is done at BCPRU, with staff taking every opportunity to support improved behaviour and learning in a holistic way.
+The curriculum is very structured and teaches English, maths and group reading every day.
+In addition to this, science, humanities, PSHCE, success in school and practical subjects are also taught.
+Within the curriculum, specific work is done to support the improvement of social skills, behaviours and attitudes that will support a successful return to school.
+This focus on improving social skills, behaviours and attitudes is evident throughout everything that is done at BCPRU, with staff taking every opportunity to support improved behaviour and learning in a holistic way.

 Positive relationships with outside agencies also support individuals moving forward.
 A Safer Schools Police Officer is attached to BCPRU along with other organisations that support the curriculum and carry out targeted input with individuals where necessary.

-Evidence of the impact that BCPRU has is shown by the number of young people who return to mainstream schooling.
-In 2012-13 84% of pupils that attended BCPRU returned to a mainstream school.
-72% were still in mainstream education 6 months later.
+Evidence of the impact, that BCPRU has, is shown in the number of young people who return to mainstream schooling.
+In 2016-17, 86% of pupils that attended BCPRU returned to a mainstream school.
+69% were still in mainstream education 6 months later.